WordPress/gutenberg/platform-docs/docs/intro.md

 ## What you'll need

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above.
-- We're going to be using "vite" to setup our SPA that contains a block editor.
+- We're going to be using "vite" to setup our single page application (SPA) that contains a block editor.
 You can use your own setup, and your own application for this.

 ## Preparing the SPA powered by Vite.

 First bootstrap a vite project using `npm create vite@latest` and pick `Vanilla` variant and `JavaScript` as a language.

-Once done, you should be able to navigate to your application folder and run it locally using `npm run dev` and opening the displayed local URL in the browser.
+Once done, you can navigate to your application folder and run it locally using `npm run dev`.
+Open the displayed local URL in a browser.

 ## Installing dependencies

-To build a block editor, you need to install the following dependencies
+To build a block editor, you need to install the following dependencies:

  - `@wordpress/block-editor`
  - `@wordpress/element`